mapmeld/our-moment-apart/3-sally-marchan/3-sally-marchan.md

 by deceiving him, by ignoring the elephant in the room and stealing one of the greatest mysteries that we'd ever encountered from right under his nose!
-In the last ten minutes, I remembered to sprint back down the hall and warn the receptionist to say as little as possible to the Jacobses.
+In the last ten minutes, I remembered to sprint back down the hall and warn the receptionist to say as little as possible to the Marchanes.
 "Very talkative, anything could set them off.
 Just point them my way."
 She nodded.

 At last I could hear the receptionist buzzing them in, the footsteps down the hallway, and